Dental Implants Presentation

 Surgical Advances in Dental Implants

-Drs Virdi, Humber, MacLennan and Lalli are able to place single stage implants.
+Drs Virdi, Humber, MacLennan, Khaleghi and Spenrath are able to place single stage implants.
 These implants do not always require a second procedure to uncover them, but do require a minimum of six weeks of healing time before artificial teeth are placed.
 There are even situations where the implant can be placed at the same time as the tooth extraction – further minimizing your number of surgical procedures.